Alfonso-Jim/Glued_Shoe_Basketball/Readme.md

 ### Welcome to Glued Shoe Basketball

-*Uses HTML & JS for display and functionality
++Uses HTML & JS for display and functionality

-*There is a start page and the actual game page.
++There is a start page and the actual game page.
  Images provided
  More details in the comments of the html files